 6-PS: PS (polystyrene), in its crystalline form, is a colorless plastic that can be clear and hard.
 It can also be foamed to provide exceptional insulation properties.
 Foamed or expanded polystyrene (EPS) is used for products such as meat trays, egg cartons and coffee cups.
 It is also used for packaging and protecting appliances, electronics and other sensitive products.

 7-Other: This category basically means “everything else” and is composed of plastics that were invented after 1987.
 Plastics labeled as grade 7 should be specifically noted as being “food safe” before they are used to package or handle food.

-The definition of the various types of plastics is all fine and dandy but how do you tell – specifically – that a bucket or pail is truly food grade?
-That is an excellent question especially since there is a lot of misinformation out on the net regarding what constitutes food grade plastic.
-There are three methods you can use to identify food grade plastics:
+These definitions of the various types of plastics are all fine and dandy but how do you tell – specifically – that a bucket or pail is truly food grade?
+That is an excellent question especially since there is a lot of misinformation on the Internet regarding what constitutes food grade plastic.

 1. Purchase new buckets that are marked “food grade” by the manufacturer.
 In addition to the actual text, you can look for the marks “NSF”, “FDA” or “USDA Approved”.